wake/Silex-SubRequest-Helper/README.md

-# SubRequest-Trait-Service
+# Silex-SubRequest-Helper

-Sub request trait for Silex
+Provide subrequest helper functions and traits for Silex.